 This mesmerizing artwork transports you to the banks of the Rhone River, where a majestic castle proudly stands against the backdrop of a serene landscape.
 As you assemble the puzzle, piece by piece, you'll unravel the intricacies of the castle's design, marvel at the lush greenery that surrounds it, and appreciate the gentle flow of the Rhone River.
 With each fitting piece, you'll uncover hidden gems within the artwork, immersing yourself in the beauty and charm of this stunning scene.
 Have fun!

 Today's puzzle is based on an oil on canvas painting from 1880 by Stanislas Lepine (a French painter who specialized in landscapes, especially views of the Seine).
 In this landscape beautiful painting, Lepine depicts an apple market on the banks of the river Seine in Paris in the late 1800s.
 Put the pieces back together and see the people buying and selling baskets full of freshly picked apples.

 This fun and challenging puzzle is based on a painting called "Child with Toys" by Auguste Renoir.
 The painting depicts the artist's son, Jean playing with his nanny Gabrielle.
 Gabrielle Renard became an important member of the family of the painter Pierre-Auguste Renoir, first becoming their nanny, and subsequently a frequent model for the artist.
 She developed a strong bond with the Renoirs' second son, the future filmmaker Jean Renoir (the child in this painting), lasted throughout their lives.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Rue du Puits Sale, St. Valery" .